Data request commands

 Options:

-Returns a celsius value as reported by the processor.
+Returns a Celsius value as reported by the processor.

 Example value: ?temp